S-TRIGGER: Continual State Representation Learning via Self-Triggered Generative Replay: Related work

 \subsection{State Representation Learning using generative models}

 Generative models are commonly used for SRL, as they can successfully learn compressed and useful representations of visual images.
 When trained on an agent's sensory inputs, they provide a vectorial representation of what the agent experience.
-They have recently shown promising results as State Representation models for RL \citep{ha2018recurrent, wayne2018unsupervised}.
+They have recently shown promising results as State Representation models for RL \cite{ha2018recurrent, wayne2018unsupervised}.
 They can also generate data, i.e. generate sensory states that the agent could have experienced.

-Variational Auto-Encoders \citep{kingma2013auto} is a family of generative models that uses an encoder and a decoder.
-The encoder receives observable data $x$ as input and emits as output a data-conditional distribution $q(z|x)$ over latent vectors $z$.
-A sample $z \sim q$ is drawn from this distribution and used by the decoder to determine a $z$-conditional reconstruction distribution $p(x|z)$ over the original data.
-The loss function is composed of two terms: the expected negative log-likelihood of $x$ under $p$ (i.e. the reconstruction error), and a regularization term that constraints $q(z|x)$ to be close to some prior distribution $p(z)$.
-VAEs can then be used as generative models by sampling from $p(z)$ a code $z$ and decoding it.
+Variational Auto-Encoders \cite{kingma2013auto} can be used as generative models by sampling a code $z$ and decoding it.
 They are often used for SRL \cite{van2016stable, ha2018recurrent}, along with other types of auto-encoders, because the reconstruction error provide an intuitive way of analyzing what the model has learned in the latent representation.
 VAEs have the additional advantage of being able to generate data, which can be used for Continual Learning, as described thereafter.